element-hq/synapse/docs/workers.md

 #### Push Notifications

-You can designate generic worker to sending push notifications to a [push gateway](https://spec.matrix.org/v1.5/push-gateway-api/) such as [sygnal](https://github.com/matrix-org/sygnal) and email.
+You can designate generic workers to send push notifications to a [push gateway](https://spec.matrix.org/v1.5/push-gateway-api/) such as [sygnal](https://github.com/matrix-org/sygnal) and email.